patrickbucher/learning-rust/diary.md

 operations `insert` and `contains`.
 The next step will be to transform this tree into an AVL tree, which balances itself, which might be a challenge in Rust.

+In the evening, I did another _Drink First Programming_ session, in which I programmed the game _Reversi_ in Rust.
+It was quite a struggle, but everything worked as intended at the end, even though I didn't implement everything needed for a good user experience.

 # Day 108 (2024-07-10)

 I refactored the test cases for breadth-/depth-first search, but since the order